The Lamb Lies Down on Broadway: Tour

-Genesis supported the album with a 102-date concert tour across North America and Europe, playing the album in its entirety with one or two older songs (usually "Watcher of the Skies" and "The Musical Box") as encores.
-Such a format was not supported by the entire band, considering most of the audience were not yet familiar with the large amount of new material.
-It was to begin on 29 October 1974 with an 11-date tour of the UK that sold out within four hours of going on sale, but after Hackett crushed a wine glass in his left hand which severed a tendon, and needed time to recover, these dates were rescheduled for 1975.
-The group lost money, for they were unable to recoup deposits they had paid to the venues.
+Genesis supported the album with a 102-date concert tour across North America and Europe, playing the album in its entirety with one or two older songs ("The Musical Box", sometimes followed by "Watcher of the Skies" and later "The Knife") as encores.
+Rutherford said he was weary of this format by the end of the tour, preferring to play songs from a variety of eras and have the freedom to change up the setlist mid-tour.
+Gabriel echoed this view towards the end, and said the group considered playing new material for just half of the set.
+Most of the audience were not yet familiar with the large amount of new material; in particular, the opening North American leg was conducted before the album had been released there.
+The tour was originally set to begin on 29 October 1974 with an 11-date tour of the UK that sold out within four hours, but Hackett crushed a wine glass in his left hand which severed a tendon and needed time to recover.
+The UK dates were rescheduled for 1975 and the band lost money, for they were unable to recoup deposits they had paid to the venues.
 The tour began on 20 November in Chicago, and ended on 22 May 1975 in Besançon, France.
-The last two scheduled concerts on 24 and 27 May in Toulouse and Paris, respectively, were cancelled due to low ticket sales.
-Gabriel marked the occasion of his final show with the group by playing the "Last Post" on his oboe.
+The last scheduled concert, on 24 May in Toulouse, was cancelled due to low ticket sales.
+All but one date of an extensive tour of Italy was also cancelled, due to political turmoil.
 Hackett estimated the band's debts at £220,000 at the tour's end.